 Skepticism over 'Violations of Nature'

-A relatively large bias has existed against the supernatural for a while in modern times.
-Already in the 17th century Spinoza denied the existence of miracles because they "violated natural law."
-In the early 1900's, a biblical scholar named Adolf von Harnack delivered a lecture which basically said that in ancient times the laws of nature weren't well understood or respected, and as a result we encounter countless miracle stories.
+The bias against the supernatural isn't that new.
+Already Spinoza (1632-1677) denied the existence of miracles because they "violated natural law."
+In a lecture in the early 1900's, Adolf von Harnack stated that in ancient times the laws of nature weren't well understood or respected, and as a result we encounter countless miracle stories.
 Miracles can't exist because they break the immutable nature of reality.

 This carried over into mathematics.
 In the early 20th century, the great mathematician, David Hilbert, inaugurated a famous quest to have all results in math reduced to a complete set of consistent axioms.
 This attempt was frustrated by Kurt Gödel in 1931 when his Incompleteness Theorems proved this was impossible.
 The result was expanded beyond mathematics and more philosophically for logic in 1936 by Alfred Tarski with his Undefinability Theorem, and that same year Alan Turing did the same for Computer Science and the Halting Problem.
 With so many negative results, it almost seems like math, science, and logic were crashing down, especially compared with the previous century's confidence and optimism.
 If only skeptics of religion would see that errors in the conclusions of a philosopher do not necessarily imply mistakes in the philosophy: not only were many ingenious men mistaken in math and science, but it almost seemed like the subjects themselves had holes.